Freshwater Redoubt: Recent history

-Caponier Restoration (2014-2020)
+Caponier restoration (2014-2020)

 The Caponier building in the ditch had originally served as barrack accommodation for 24 men.
-By 2000 the roof and floors had been removed at some time in the past (possible for sale of the timber) and all that was left was the brick walls.
+By 2000 the roof and floors had been removed at some time in the past (possibly for sale of the timber) and all that was left was the brick walls.
 When the ivy that had grown rampantly over the walls was removed, the render to the external brickwork was found to be in good condition, along with the structural brick work.

 The Caponier is accessed from the courtyard via a brick tunnel and down 19 steps before arriving at the upper floor of the 2 floor Caponier building - posing practical and logistical challenges for getting materials and furniture in and out.
 In 2014 renovation of the Caponier building began by stabilising the brick work, and installing a new insulated flat roof and a new first floor.
 Works continued on and off until 2017 when the period timber sash windows and shutters were installed - making the building weather proof for the first time in over 40 years.
 In 2018 works began again to convert the weather proof shell into 2 three bedroom holiday lets.
 During the last phase of the works, a scaffold bridge was built from the North Side of the bridge, across to the North West upper floor window (pictured in gallery).
 This temporary structure was removed when the works concluded in 2020.

 Every effort has been made to retain the authentic history of the Caponier building despite modern fixtures and fittings.
 The original metal hooks used to hang soldiers hammocks from have been retained throughout; The gun slits (Embrasure) have been retained and glazed keeping the original lines of sight; the original 2 foot thick brick walls have been exposed emphasising the original military purpose of the building.